lesterpjy/uva_msai_vault/DL1/Lecture 10.md

 **The ELBO consists of two parts**:

 - **Reconstruction loss:**  $\mathbb{E}_{q(z|x)}[\log p(x|z)]$.
 Measures how well the decoder reconstructs the input data from the latent representation.
 This term encourages the decoder to reconstruct the input data accurately.
-- **KL divergence:** Measures the difference between the approximate posterior distribution $q_\theta (z|x)$ and the prior distribution $p(z)$.
+- **Regularization loss:** Measures the difference between the approximate posterior distribution $q_\theta (z|x)$ and the prior distribution $p(z)$.
 This term encourages the latent representation to follow the chosen prior, typically a standard normal distribution.

 #### VAEs Summarized
 - **Extension of Autoencoders:** VAEs extend autoencoders by introducing a Gaussian constraint on the latent space.